GoblinArchives/LiminalHorror/Adventures/Conversions/The Isle.md

 (Page 38) 18.
 Change the damage to 1d8.

 (Page 40) 20.
 The chimney is one way to get out of the underground (not blocked by the added mystical darkness).
 By this point they would be able to escape if they aid Dainéal (or kill him).
-Definitley hint there is something greater below to draw them deeper if they do get access to leaving.
+Definitely hint there is something greater below to draw them deeper if they do get access to leaving.